kfrancischen/MESH/doc/docs/LuaAPI/planar.md

 OptUseQuadgl(degree)
 ```
 * Arguments:
-    1. degree: [int, optional], using Gauss-legendre method in the integral and set the degree of legendre polynomial in `IntegrateKPrarallel()`.
+    1. degree: [int, optional], using Gauss-legendre method in the integral and set the degree of legendre polynomial in `IntegrateKParallel()`.
 If degree is not given, it is set to be $1024$.

 * Output: None